 07 · BS 7671 Section 710

-Regulation 710.535.1.101 introduces a mandatory selectivity requirement specific to group 2 medical locations.
-Selectivity (discrimination) between overcurrent protective devices shall be required for any prospective overcurrent.
-In the event of a short-circuit on a final circuit, the incoming circuits of the upstream distribution board shall not be interrupted.
+Regulation 710.535.1.101 applies specifically to group 2 medical locations: in order to comply with the requirements for continuous supply, selectivity shall be required for any prospective overcurrent, and in the case of a short-circuit in a final circuit the incoming circuits of the upstream distribution board shall not be interrupted.

-• The design of distribution boards supplying group 2 locations must demonstrate full discrimination — final-circuit devices operate before the upstream incomer trips.
+Distribution board design must demonstrate full discrimination — the final-circuit device operates before the upstream incomer.

-• Staged fault tests or documented time-current curve analysis provide the verification evidence that incoming circuits remain energised during a downstream short-circuit.
+Record the evidence: co-ordination tables or documented time-current curve analysis showing the incoming circuits stay energised during a downstream short-circuit.

-• Failure to achieve selectivity in a group 2 location is a non-compliance — a single final-circuit fault could interrupt supply to multiple life-support circuits.
+A failure to achieve selectivity in a group 2 location is a non-compliance — one final-circuit fault could drop supply to several life-support circuits at once.

 08 · BS 7671 Section 710